Quantcast

 • Native people in Colombia shouted to the heavens, promising to work hard and mend their ways.
 Some worked their gardens and other projects especially hard during the eclipse to prove it.

 • Fear led Chippewa people to shoot flaming arrows into the sky to try to rekindle the Sun.
-Tribes in Peru did the same for a different reason; they hoped to scare off a beast that was attacking the Sun.
+Tribes in Peru did the same for a different reason; they hoped to scare off a beast attacking the Sun.

 • In India, the demon spirit Rahu steals and consumes the nectar of immortality but is beheaded before he can swallow it.
 His immortal head flies into the heavens.
 The Sun and Moon had alerted the gods to his theft, so he takes revenge on them: When Rahu swallows an orb, we have an eclipse—but the orb returns to view because Rahu has no body!